 • The Complete Guide To Audio Compression & Compressors

 • Top 11 Best Compression Tips For Mixing (Overall)

 The sidechain, which effectively controls the gain reduction within the aforementioned gain reduction circuit, generally utilizes a peak or RMS detector or rectifier to read an incoming audio signal (AC) and convert it into a variable DC bias voltage for the gain reduction circuit to work with.

-The sidechain signal path of a compressor, then, converts an audio signal into a control signal for the compressor’s gain reduction circuit.
+The sidechain signal path of a compressor converts an audio signal into a control signal for the compressor's gain reduction circuit.
 The sidechain tells the compressor when to compress the audio signal and by how much.

 In addition to rectification (turning the AC audio signal into a variable DC voltage), the level detection circuit will also manipulate the control signal to achieve the desired compression parameters (threshold, ratio, attack time, release time, knee).

 I'll note here that certain compressor types (gain reduction circuit types) will have limited control over the aforementioned parameters and may require a feedback circuit.

 Because I've mentioned feedforward and feedback several times now, I should probably show the difference.
 Here’s a simple signal flow chart to express compressor sidechain (with feedback design):

 As we can see, there is a switch in both of the above diagrams.
 The AC signal of the sidechain is generally taken from one of two sources: